hbai98/hbai98.github.io/_pages/includes/intro.md

 Recently,

 - I am working with <a href='https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/LI-Haoxiang/haoxiangli'>Prof.Haoxiang Li</a> on <a href='https://www.wikiwand.com/en/Photoemission_spectroscopy'>photoemission spectroscopy</a> for quantum materials.
-- I am conducting research on surface reconstruction problem in NeRF.
+- I am working with <a href='https://scholar.google.com/citations?user=G1NiRmwAAAAJ&hl=en'>Prof.Yize Chen</a> to conduct research on surface reconstruction problem in NeRF.
 - I am expanding my knowledge of optimal control theory to enhance my research on robotics.